Addressing Structural Racism in More Deliberate and Meaningful Ways

 Racial Equity Community of Practice

 SNI is partnering with the National Equity Project (NEP), an Oakland-based leadership and systems change organization, to co-design and host an 18-month Racial Equity Community of Practice program for a cohort of members who seek to develop leadership capacity to make organizational change, strengthen organizational commitment to anti-racism, and develop strategies to embed equity in all aspects of care.

 The Community of Practice approach:

-- Allows members to share learnings, test new approaches, and problem-solve together with equity experts
+- Allows members to share learnings, test new approaches, and problem-solve together

 - Customizes content and resources based on member interest and progress